 What do you mean by diversifying?

 In short, it’s great to have multiple tiers to your business so you can serve customers at all levels.
+This can include the relationship between coach and client.

 For example, if you’re an online coach and your primary service is helping people transform their six-figure businesses into seven-figure businesses, you’ll likely catch the eye of many people who only have four or five-figure businesses.